dylanhay/just-tech-news/README.md

 # Just Tech News

 ## Description
-Back end for a tech news website where users can post, upvote, and comment on links to news articles.
+A tech news website where users can post, upvote, and comment on links to news articles.

 ## License
 This application is covered under the following license.
 Please review the link below for additional information pertaining to the license.